Rooted in Justice 2024-2025

 • Participating in ample opportunities for feedback and expression through a diversity of means.

-Cohort-Based Youth Work: Rooted in Justice is looking to fund organizations that build community with cohorts of youth through intentional, recurring programming.
+Cohort-Based Youth Work: Rooted in Justice looks to fund organizations that build community with cohorts of youth through intentional, recurring programming.
 This grant is intended to support programs that offer youth significant learning and leadership opportunities as a group and as individuals; priority will be given to organizations that have program infrastructure that goes beyond drop-in programming, one-time conferences, or individual internships.

-WHO CAN APPLY (Updated September 2023)
+WHO CAN APPLY (Updated September 2024)

 Preference will also be given to organizations that are majority-led by people who identify as BIPOC (Black, Indigenous, or People of Color) or of the global majority.

-This grant cannot be used to fund: individuals; lobbying or partisan political activity; re-granting programs; or for-profits.
+This grant cannot be used to fund:

 GRANT AWARD DETAILS